protolambda/eth2.0-ssz/specs/types/complex.md

 The complex types are all serialized like [Sequences](../representation/sequences.md).

-A compound object is considered fixed size if all of the contained elements are fixed size, and the container type has a fixed element count (e.g. Lists cannot be fixed size).
+A complex object is considered fixed size if all of the contained elements are fixed size, and type has a fixed element count (e.g. Lists cannot be fixed size).

-An element within a compound object can however be fixed-size; the relation is one way only.

 ## Vector